Tanainan/statcheck/R/TC_checkRMSEA_explanation.md

 We don't need to add any restriction for these cases below because they never happen anyway.

-"x|z hundred y" -&gt; "a hundred and ten", "eight hundred and ten"
+"x|z hundred y" -&gt; "a hundred ten", "eight hundred ten"

 "x|z hundred and z" -&gt; "a hundred two", "eight hundred two"

 where x = the, a

-y = ten, eleven - nineteen
+y = ten, eleven, ..., nineteen

 w = tweenty, thirty, ..., ninety